 Why do we need the Carroll Education Foundation?

-In 2019-20, Niche ranked Carroll ISD as the 2nd best school district in the State, and CISD ranked in the top 7% of school districts in the nation.
-However, the ever-increasing state tax dollar recapture program (known as “Robin Hood”) has put substantial budgetary pressures on the district.
-Nearly 33 percent of our property tax revenues are directed to the state’s general fund and other less-wealthy districts, leaving us with a significant funding gap to fill every year.
+In 2020-21, Niche ranked Carroll ISD as the 2nd best school district in the State, and CISD ranked in the top 1% of school districts in the nation.
+However, the ever-increasing state tax dollar recapture program (known as “Robin Hood” or Chapter 49 of the Texas Education Code) has put substantial budgetary pressures on the District.
+Nearly 36 percent of our property tax revenues are directed to the state’s general fund and other less-wealthy Districts, leaving us with a significant funding gap to fill every year.

+Since 2018, CEF has donated $1,650,000 to fund CISD teachers and to provide scholarships for graduating seniors and alumni.
 Unwilling to compromise the best-in-class education we’ve always provided, the foundation was created to ensure an exceptional education for all CISD students, now and for future generations.
-Specifically, the foundation is focused on funding teachers, which guarantees more personal attention, more advanced courses and more electives for every student in CISD.
+Specifically, the foundation is focused on funding teachers, which guarantees more personal attention, more advanced courses, and more electives for every student in CISD.

 What is Robin Hood and why does it matter?

-Currently, 33 percent of the annual budget is recaptured by the state of Texas to support the state’s general fund and other less-wealthy districts.
-In the 2020-21 school year, this recapture will total approximately $30 million.
-Since the 2001-02 school year, the total recapture has exceeded $304 million!
+Currently, 32 percent of the annual budget is recaptured by the state of Texas to support the state’s general fund and other less-wealthy districts.
+In the 2020-21 school year, this recapture will total approximately $36 million.
+Since the 2001-02 school year, the total recapture has exceeded $340 million!
+For more information about Robin Hood payments, please visit carrollbudget.com.

 Where do those original budget dollars go?

-Again, CISD adopts a deficit budget – meaning CISD spends more than it brings in.
-CISD has a history of working out of that, but as our community expects programs and services, CISD is only able to deliver if it has additional income helping to close that funding gap.
+CISD adopts a deficit budget – meaning CISD spends more than it brings in.
+CISD has a history of working out of that, but as our community expects excellence in programs and services, CISD is only able to deliver and meet these expectations if it has additional income helping to close that funding gap.

-CISD has required curricular positions that must be funded.
-CISD has other locally decided positions (like electives and the arts) that may not be possible without the support of the community and additional donations/funding.
-CEF plays a key role in helping us manage out of the deficit and maintain the excellence our community has come to expect.
+CISD has curricular positions that are required to be funded by the State of Texas.
+CISD has other locally decided positions (like nurses, librarians, athletics, AP classes, electives, and the arts) that may not be possible without the support of the community and additional donations/funding.
+CEF plays a key role in helping CISD manage out of the deficit and maintain the excellence our community has come to expect.

 How does the CEF’s fundraising focus differ from that of the PTO’s?